-All documents submitted by applicants for a residence permit, which are in a language other than Spanish or English, must come with the respective translation.
-This must be authorized by the corresponding organization.
+All documents submitted by applicants for a residence permit that are not in Spanish or English must be translated.
+This must be approved by the appropriate organization.

 Where can I have my documents translated?

 Translation services are available at the Ministerio de Relaciones Exteriores.